vietanh85/hadoop-docker/README.md

 ## Before we start

 I'm falling in love with Hadoop and Docker.
-I want to leverage them to "containerize" the Hadoop platform.
+I want to leverage them to "containerize" the Hadoop cluster.
 I create this project to build and run Hadoop modules inside Docker containers.
 It just for practical purpose and is not tested in the production environment.

 ### Use your Docker repo

 If you wish to customize the source code and push the images to your Docker repo for future use, you will need to change `vietanh85` (my Docker account) to yours in `docker-compose.*.yml` files.
-You will see it the `image` property of the servies.
+You will see the `image` property of servies.

 ### Why `Dockerfile.onbuild` and so many `Dockerfile.*`?